-Luckily, there are numerous vegan honey substitutes for those with a sweet tooth.
+Luckily there are delicious vegan honey substitutes to replace it in any recipe with a sweet tooth

 Stevia is a plant grown in Brazil and Paraguay, usually about 200 times sweeter than sugar.

 The sweetness of the stevia leaves is mainly caused by two compounds – rebaudioside A. and stevioside, which can have minimal or zero calories per serving.

 This plant has many medicinal properties that lend to its incredible disease-fighting effects.